 How is it treated?

-HS can be difficult to manage.
+HS can be difficult to manage and there is no cure.
 The aim is to catch the disease in its early stages and prevent it getting worse.
-Therefore an early diagnosis is important.
+Therefore, an early diagnosis is important.

 In the early stages, the disease may be controlled with medication.
 Persistent and severe cases may require surgery.
 These treatments are outlined below.